onerayhan/cs210_trend_followers/README.md

 - We've set the starting period as 01.01.21 and ending time as 25.05.23 except for tweets which we couldn't access earlier than 1 month
 - We've gathered the data through various libraries such as Selenium, Requests, BeautifulSoup and SnScrape
 ## Data Preprocessing
-- We've used built-in python libraries, Pandas, Numpy, Transformers and BertTokenizer for preprocessing
+- We've used built-in python libraries, pypdfium, Pandas, Numpy, Transformers and BertTokenizer for preprocessing
 ## Model Training
 - We've used a Turkish Cased Bert for training the data with Transformers
 - [Link to Untrained Model](https://huggingface.co/dbmdz/bert-base-turkish-cased)